smspillaz/reading/papers/nlp/reasoning/atomic_an_atlas_of_machine_commonsense_for_if_then_reasoning.md

 ---
-title: ATOMIC: An Atlas of Machine Commonsense For If-then reasoning
+title: "ATOMIC: An Atlas of Machine Commonsense For If-then reasoning"
+tags: ["ai2"]
 ---